PPSHOU/542-Group1/README.md

 4. the most popular RepoLanguage

 ## Methodology.
-First of all, use python to load six discussion_sharings data and combine the togather on jupyter notebook.Where this project uses pandas to load data into the dataframe structure,and show the bisic information of the data.
+Firstly Load and combine data: use python to load 12 json files consisting of discussion data and issue data, and combine them togather on jupyter notebook.And then use pandas to load data into the dataframe structure,and show the bisic information of the combined data.
+Secondly , Traverse data and extract target feilds:
+Traverse the combined data and extract target field and information,as well as tranform to the appropriate structure.
+Thirdly, Perform statistical analysis and visualiztion:
+View the distribution of target fields and plot the distribution bar chart.Then,analyse results.